nikic/PHP-Parser/UPGRADE-5.0.md

 ### Changes to node constructors

-Node constructor arguments accepting types now longer accept plain strings.
+Node constructor arguments accepting types no longer accept plain strings.
 Either an `Identifier` or `Name` (or `ComplexType`) should be passed instead.
 This affects the following constructor arguments:

 * The `'returnType'` key of `$subNodes` argument of `Node\Expr\ArrowFunction`.
 * The `'returnType'` key of `$subNodes` argument of `Node\Expr\Closure`.